|Nutritional Guidelines (per serving)|

 Core the tomatoes and remove any undesired pieces.
 Slice each tomato in half.
 Scoop out the seeds to the best of your abilities.
 A few pieces of skin or seeds won't affect the result.

 In a large pot, heat the olive oil.
 Add the onion and garlic and sauté until soft, about 5 minutes.
-If using the optional vegetables, add them when the onions are translucent and cook everything for an extra 5 minutes.
+If using the optional bell peppers and carrots, add them when the onions are translucent and cook everything for an extra 5 minutes.

-Once the vegetable mixture is soft, add the tomatoes, sugar (or baking soda), and herbs to the pot.
+Once the vegetable mixture is soft, add the tomatoes, sugar (or baking soda) if using, herbs, salt, and pepper to the pot.
 Bring everything to a boil.

 Freeze or can the sauce, or place some in the refrigerator to use within 5 days.